 The Spanish and math courses (Geometry, Algebra II, Pre-Calculus, and Math 3) are closely tied to sending school courses.
-English and Environmental Science take their own direction at The Outdoor Academy, as they focus on the Southern Appalachians and the world at large.
-The English class builds on diverse readings and essay writing in multiple genres from environmental and regional authors.
-Environmental Science is a field-based course exploring the habitats of our southern mountains and how they can be used to identify broader concepts related to humans and their interactions with their environments.
+English and Environmental Science take their own direction at The Outdoor Academy, as they focus on the human relationship to place and the power of story in the Southern Appalachians and the world at large.
+In English class, students explore these themes by way of a diverse and inclusive collection of readings and through consistent exploration of their own experience.
+Environmental Science is a field-based course exploring our local public lands and how they can be used to identify broader concepts related to humans and their interactions with their environments.
 Our teachers are eager to work with the sending school teachers so that this experience is an enrichment of a student's high school experience, not an interruption.